hivesolutions/colony-npapi/readme.md

 ## Examples

-There's an [exameples directory](examples) containing HTML samples to test the plugin.
+There's an [examples directory](examples) containing HTML samples to test the plugin.

 ## License